UnforeseenOcean/Underwatch-neue/manuals/mdcode.md

 `EscapeChar` sets the escape character for the commands so things like double comma, asterisks and minus signs are not interpreted as commands.

 `Delimiter` sets the character which limits the length of the argument.
 After this character, the interpreter will jump to next argument.

+So, if the input is `Commands: program.sh&myfile&dothisthenthat`, the output will be:

+`program.sh -filename=myfile -prefix=dothisthenthat`